Getting Started with Chalk

 chalk exec

 command, which tells it the context it needs.
-It's possible to change how you report based on the chalk command used; see the Chalk I/O configuration guide for more info.
+It's possible to change how you report based on the Chalk command used; see the Chalk I/O configuration guide for more info.

 Let's apply this config automatically with:

-chalk load https://chalkdust.io/demo-wrap.c4m
+chalk load https://chalkdust.io/wrap_entrypoints.c4m

 We simply need to rebuild the container to cause Chalk to wrap: